dhruvbalwada/SO_simple_models/README.md

 # SO_simple_models

-Simple MATLAB solvers for simple models of Southern Ocean dynamics.
+MATLAB solvers for simple models of Southern Ocean dynamics.

 1. MR_2D - Solves for the model that was introduced in Marshall and Radko 2003.
 Zonally averaged along ACC streamlines with buoyancy relaxation, fixed mixed layer depths and a wind stress.
 2. MR_3D - Building on the MR_2D model to find solutions with a simple modal structure in the zonal direction.
 Solve for zonally averaged solution + first zonal mode.